Description of Greece: Reception

 Title page of the Amaseo edition, Frankfurt, 1583.

 Description of Greece left only faint traces in the known Greek corpus.
 "It was not read", Habicht relates, "there is not a single quotation from it, not even a single mention of the author, not a whisper before the sixth century (Stephanus Byzantius), and only three or two references to it throughout the Middle Ages."
 Eighteen surviving manuscripts of Pausanias were known in the 1830s, copies from the fifteenth or sixteenth century, with three perhaps older than the rest.
 They are full of lacunae and errors, and all appear to depend on a single manuscript, now missing, that managed to be copied.
-Niccolò Niccoli, a collector of manuscripts from antiquity, had this archetype in Florence around 1418.
+Niccolò Niccoli, a collector of manuscripts from antiquity, had this archetype in Florence around 1418, brought into Italy from Greece by the bibliophile and traveller Cristoforo de' Buondelmonti.
 After his death in 1437, it was sent to the library of San Marco, Florence, ultimately disappearing after 1500.

 The first printed edition (editio princeps) was printed in 1516 in Venice, by the firm of Aldus Manutius (who had died the previous year).
 The editor was Marcus Musurus (Μάρκος Μουσοῦρος Markos Mousouros; Marco Musuro; c.
 1470 – 1517) from Venetian Crete who had made his career in Italy, and already edited many classic Greek authors.

 It was translated into Latin by Romolo Amaseo, printed in Rome in 1547, with a combined Greek and Latin edition from Thomas Fritsch of Leipzig in 1696.
 An Italian translation followed in 1593 (Mantua by Alfonso Bonacciuoli).
 A French translation by Nicolas Gédoyn was published in 1731.
 It was again translated into Latin by Germans, published in 1896.